Kong/docs.konghq.com/app/gateway/2.8.x/admin-api/developers/reference.md

 Attribute                    | Description
 ---------:                   | --------
-`service.id` | The UUID of the service to connect the application to.
+`service.id` | The UUID of the Service to connect the application to.

 **Response**